thepower/power-docs/docs/api/03-addresses.md

 - 100 - public address;
 - 101 - private.

-Any other value in three most significant bits makes the address invalid.
+Any other value in the three most significant bits makes the address invalid.
 The remaining bits have the following meaning:

 - **G** — the public address group ID.
 - **B** — the address block ID.